jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _The best thing about a boolean is even if you are wrong, you are only off by a bit._ — Anonymous

+_There are 10 types of people in the world, those who can read binary, and those who can't._ — Anonymous

 _Programming is not a zero-sum game.
 Teaching something to a fellow programmer doesn't take it away from you.
 I'm happy to share what I can, because I'm in it for the love of programming._ — John Carmack

 _Computers are good at following instructions, but not at reading your mind._ — Donald Knuth